Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing in a simple model of an economy

 \subsection{Mobility measures in non-mixing regimes}

 So far we discussed the relationship between mobility measures and mixing in the stationary regime of RGBM.
-Studying this relationship in the non-stationary regime, when $\tau < 0$ is impossible as then the system is not mixing~\citep{stojkoski2021ergodicity}.
-Nonetheless, Spearman's rank correlation, the earnings elasticity and the transition will indicate that there is still some mobility.
+Studying this relationship in the non-stationary regime, when $\tau < 0$ is impossible as then the system is not mixing~\cite{stojkoski2021ergodicity}.
+Nonetheless, Spearman's rank correlation, the earnings elasticity and the transition will indicate that there is still some mobility (they will have a value below 1).
 We visualize this phenomenon numerically in Fig.~\ref{fig:rgbm-negative-regime}.
-The results for Spearman's correlation and the IGE suggest that in the negative $\tau$ regime, the magnitude of the reallocation rate does not impact the extent of mobility.
-Instead, mobility is dependent on $\sigma$, with larger noise amplitudes implying more mobility.
+The results for Spearman's correlation and the IGE suggest that in the negative $\tau$ regime, the magnitude of the reallocation rate has a minor effect the extent of mobility.
+Instead, mobility is mostly dependent on $\sigma$, with larger noise amplitudes implying more mobility.
 Hence, it can be argued that the existence of mobility in the negative regime is solely a result of the randomness present in the system, but not of the reallocation mechanism.
 More importantly, because of this, individuals are not able to move across each possible rank.
 The thorough study of mobility in RGBM in this regime is outside of the scope of this paper and left for future work.